Skip to content

 You can substitute expressions into other expressions or instantiate variables in expressions.
 The syntax of the commands is the following:

-• subst|s <repl_memory|tau|term> [<repl_memory|tau|term>/<repl_memory|tau|term>]: substitutes a memory, well-formed formula or Boolean function by another one in the given expression (beeing this one a memory position, well-formed formula or Boolean function).
+• subst|s <repl_memory|tau|term> [<repl_memory|tau|term>/<repl_memory|tau|term>]: substitutes a memory, well-formed formula or Boolean function by another one in the given expression (this one being a memory position, well-formed formula or Boolean function).

 • instantiate|inst|i <repl_memory|tau> [<var>/<repl_memory|term>]: instantiates a variable by a memory position, well-formed formula or Boolean function in the given well-formed or Boolean function expression.